DFE-Digital/register-trainee-teachers/app/views/guidance/manually_registering_trainees.md

 Applications from Apply will import into Register every day at 4:00am.
 This is called the ‘Apply integration’.

-An application imported from Apply into Register will become a draft trainee record.
+Applications imported from Apply into Register will become draft trainee records.
 You can find these records on the homepage under ‘Draft trainees’ at the link called ‘View draft trainees imported from Apply’.
 You should not need to manually duplicate applications from Apply into Register.

-On a trainee record from Apply, you’ll see:
+On a trainee record from Apply you’ll see:

 * the course the trainee applied for
 * the trainee’s personal details